 Although Texas is considering statutes that would legalize lane splitting at least under some circumstances, it is a dangerous practice.
 Lane splitting is a common cause of motorcycle accidents because of how close motorcycles are to other vehicles as they drive between the slower or stopped vehicles in two lanes.
 Motorcycle drivers don’t have as much time to react in the face of a hazard.

 It may seem like an obvious tip, but it’s important.
-More than half of all single motorcycle accidents in the United States happen because the driver was drinking.
+Almost one-third of all fatal motorcycle accidents in the United States happen because the driver was drinking according to the National Highway Traffic Safety Administration (NHTSA).
+Further, drinking and driving is the primary cause of roughly half of motorcycle accidents in the US.
 Since motorcycles don’t provide riders with as much protection as passenger vehicles, drinking and driving is even more deadly for motorcycle riders.

 When you’re driving a motorcycle in Texas, obeying speed limits becomes even more important.
 A passenger vehicle can swerve to avoid certain objects or even hit certain objects and continue on their way with no or little damage.
 Yet, motorcycles don’t always have this luxury.
 Swerving at a high rate of speed increases the chance that you’ll lose control of your motorcycle and be involved in a wreck.
 Hitting certain objects can be more dangerous as well.
 This danger increases if you’re speeding.

 While wearing the proper safety equipment won’t necessarily help you avoid being involved in a motorcycle accident, it can reduce the chance of severe injuries or even death.
-Although motorcycle drivers and riders over the age of 21 do not have to wear a helmet in Texas, it’s important to note that a helmet can help protect you from a traumatic brain injury (TBI).
+Although motorcycle drivers and riders over the age of 21 do not have to wear a helmet in Texas, it’s important to note that a helmet can help protect you from a traumatic brain injury (TBI) or other type of head injury.

 Wearing the right type of jacket, boots, and pants as a motorcycle rider can help protect you from road rash.
 While road rash may not seem serious, it can lead to permanent scarring, permanent nerve damage, and deadly infections.